objcio/articles/2014-07-08-sandbox-scripting.md

 	anchor "Privacy_Accessibility" of pane id "com.apple.preference.security" of application "System Preferences"

 That's what we want.
-It also shows the hierarchy of the objects in System Preferences: an application has panes which have anchors.
+It also shows the hierarchy of the objects in System Preferences: an application has panes, which in turn have anchors.
 So let's tweak our script:

 	tell application "System Preferences"
 		reveal anchor "Privacy_Accessibility" of pane id "com.apple.preference.security" end tell

 Done!
 Now imagine how helpful that could be to a user who needs to add accessibility permissions for your app.
-Rather than tell them how to navigate to that preference panel, you just open it for them.
+Rather than tell the user how to navigate to that preference panel, you just open it for him or her.
 Nice.

-Wrapping up
+Wrapping Up
 -----------

 There you have it: everything you need to know about controlling another app from your own app.
-Whether giving users the ability to automate their workflows or to enable internal functionality in your app, AppleScript is a powerful component of every Mac application, even if it's running in a sandbox.
+Whether you're giving users the ability to automate their workflows or simply enabling internal functionality in your app, AppleScript is a powerful component of every Mac application, even if it's running in a sandbox.
 Hopefully this tutorial has given you new tools and insight on how to take advantage of these capabilities in your own projects!